 Many military families live on base.
 While doing so doesn’t guarantee safety 100% of the time, it does help people feel secure.
 To go from living on base housing to the off base, some might feel a little uncomfortable or worried.
 After all, cops on the outside might not drive through the housing as often as the base police do.
 I know it helps me feel better when I see the base police drive past several times a day.

 Lack of Privileges

 There are many ways to help ease a transition from military life to civilian.
 Before someone leaves the military, there are various classes they can attend to help answer questions and ease fears.
-No one is ever shoved out with the gate slammed in their faces.
+No one has ever shoved out with the gate slammed in their faces.
 While it can be a scary concept to leave a life you’ve known for years, know that many have done it successfully.
-There are also various Facebook groups dedicated to help as well.
+There are also various Facebook groups dedicated to helping as well.
 Former military spouses can get together and discuss what it was like being a part of a military community and what they miss.
-As former military spouse Nicole Hauff states, “I miss everything!”
+As a former military spouse, Nicole Hauff states, “I miss everything!”